You are here

 As the main developer of IT Hub Brunswick, I created a TLS certificate for the domains www.ithubbs.de and ithubbs.de.
 In this article, I want to describe this process - mainly for future-me to be able to repeat this in the future.
 This is not an article about understanding the concepts in detail, it's just an overview.

-The players and concepts involved
+The Players and Concepts involved

 Until a couple of years ago, creating a TLS certificate has been complicated and with costs.
 Let's Encrypt is the initiative for generating such certificates easier and for free to enable TLS for websites.